medfreeman/remark-generic-extensions/README.md

   - "::content::" -> will be replaced by the `content` part of the extension in markdown (the part between `[]`)
   - "::argument::" -> will be replaced by the `argument` part of the extension in markdown (the part between `()`)
   - "::prop::*property*::" -> will be replaced by the corresponding `property` value present in the extension in markdown (in the part between `{}`)

+:information_source: the available properties are `id`, `className` or any other property defined in your markdown.

 Specifying the [`placeholderAffix` option](#properties) allows changing the placeholders.
 For example, using "||" would make the available placeholders become "||content||", "||argument||" and "||prop||*property*||".